 Spirit Airlines Free Spirit

-You can create a points pool if you have Silver or Gold status in Free Spirit or hold a Spirit Airlines co-branded card like the Free Spirit® Travel Mastercard® or Free Spirit® Travel More MasterCard®.
+You can create a points pool if you have Silver or Gold status in Free Spirit or hold a Spirit Airlines co-branded card like the Free Spirit® Travel More MasterCard®.

-The Pool Pilot (the one creating the pool) can invite up to eight friends or family members to the pool (even if they do not have a Free Spirit card or status), and points can be redeemed for award tickets for any member of the pool.
+The Pool Pilot (the one creating the pool) can invite up to eight friends or family members to the pool (even if they do not have Free Spirit status or a co-branded credit card), and points can be redeemed for award tickets for any member of the pool.
 However, only the Pool Pilot can book the redemptions.
 If you want to create a pool, head here.

 Turkish Airlines Miles & Smiles